January 12, 2026

 The good news is that international transfer technology is improving fast.
 New platforms are emerging that use blockchain infrastructure, real-time payment rails, or partnerships with global banks to offer near-instant delivery across more corridors.

-But until instant payments become the global default, it’s important to go into each transfer with realistic expectations.
+However, until instant payments become the global default, it’s essential to approach each transfer with realistic expectations.
 Ask questions.
 Compare options.
 And always verify the details before clicking send.

 In the end, speed matters — but predictability matters even more.
 Knowing when your money will arrive (and what it will cost to get there) lets you plan with confidence and peace of mind.